google/xls/docs_src/ir_semantics.md

 #### **`one_hot_sel`**

-Selects between operands based on a one-hot selector.
+Selects between operands based on a one-hot selector, `OR`-ing all selected cases if more than one case is selected.

 See `one_hot` for an example of the one-hot selector invariant.
-Note that when the one-hot selector is not one-hot, this operation is still well defined.
+Note that when the selector is not one-hot, this operation is still well defined.

 Note that when `one_hot` operations are used to precondition the `selector` operand to `one_hot_sel`, the XLS optimizer will try to determine when they are